Code-Institute-Submissions/memoryON_Second_Milestone_Project_Alessandro_Di_Fabio/README.md

 [Developer Mozilla](https://developer.mozilla.org/en-US/)

-- I have used Stackoverflows to find var, explanations and answer to my questions during the project development.
+- I have used Developer Mozilla to find var, explanations and answer to my questions during the project development.

 ## Testing